radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 ### Cloud Directory Services

-To connect to the following cloud directory services, following the steps to: [Create Data Sources](./data-sources#managing-data-sources)
+To connect to the following cloud directory services, follow the steps to: [Create Data Sources](./data-sources#managing-data-sources)

 Templates for cloud directory services are located on the OTHER tab.